Section 6 Grants: Traditional Grants

 Project duration cannot exceed 3 years.
 Projects with timelines beyond three years will be automatically rejected.

 Match requirements.
-Section 6 funds are made available on 3:1 (federal request : applicant match) basis.
-Therefore, of the Total Project Cost, at least 25% should be dedicated to ‘Match.’
+Section 6 funds are made available on 3:1 (federal request:applicant match) basis.
+Therefore, of the Total Project Cost, at least 25% should be dedicated to “Match.”
 Please note that during review of proposals no extra evaluation points are awarded to Match amounts exceeding the minimum 25%.
 Any volunteer labor must be reasonable and requires full documentation of fair market value.
+Also note that the maximum Federal Share percentage cannot be greater than 75.000% of Total Cost.

 Indirect Costs.
 Pursuant to 2 CFR (Part 220, Institutions of Higher Education; Part 225, State, Local and Tribal Governments; or, Part 230, Nonprofit Agencies) if you include Indirect (Facilities and Administration; F&A) Costs in your budget then a copy of the valid Indirect Cost rate agreement negotiated with the appropriate cognizant federal agency must be included with your application.
 Please note that TPWD caps the Indirect rate at 15%; however, if your negotiated rate is greater than 15% then the remainder may be applied as part of your match contribution.